 Just think about the size of this project.

-In June 2021, some 1.29 billion people have an Aadhaar number, accounting for more than 99% of India's total adult population.
+In June 2021, some 1.29 billion people had an Aadhaar number, accounting for more than 99% of India's adult population.

 The principle is simple.

 Biographic and biometric data are captured from all Indian residents aged over 18.
 This means name, date of birth, gender, address, a photograph, ten fingerprint, and two iris scans.

 Each resident is then issued with their own unique 12-digit Aadhaar number.
-It's a residential and not a citizenship card and not compulsory so far.
+It's a residential, not a citizenship card, and not compulsory.

 So should this project be limited to a national I.D. scheme?
 It seems not.

 On 28 February 2019, India's Modi government approved the law governing the country's biometric I.D. program.
-In particular, the changes allow Aadhaar to be used by private entities— after a September 2018 supreme court judge ruled that it was unconstitutional.
+In particular, the changes allow Aadhaar to be used by private entities— after a September 2018 supreme court judge ruled it unconstitutional.